thiagoallisson90/fastapi/README.md

 ## 🚀 Project Setup

-This project uses **FastAPI** with authentication, database support, migrations, and external API requests.
+This project uses **FastAPI** with authentication, database support, migrations, and schemas.

 ---